Textualize/textual/docs/guide/layout.md

     --8<-- "docs/examples/guide/layout/grid_layout1.css"
     ```

-To further illustrate the "on-demand" nature of `layout: grid`, here's what happens when you modify the example
+To further illustrate the "on-demand" nature of `layout: grid` when the number of rows is omitted, here's what happens when you modify the example
 above to yield an additional widget (for a total of seven widgets).

 ```{.textual path="docs/examples/guide/layout/grid_layout2.py"}